francoisboulou/us-history-app/README.md

   - Use of artificial location information provided by API to dynamically create markers on map
   - Use of Leaflet methods to create a custom map reset button that uses data collected by the navigator.geolocation API
   - Creation of a custom marker icon style that matches the mockups below
+  - Marker click behavior that centers and expands marker, and opens custom popup.
+Marker and popup are stacked vertically for mobile-friendliness.

 # My stack (subject to change!)